lroellin/lroellin.github.io/apps/hash-calculator/index.md

 ## Installation / Download
 [Download](//raw.githubusercontent.com/lroellin/hash-calculator/master/Hash-Calculator/Hash-Calculator/publish/setup.exe)

-It is a ClickOnce application, so you have the choice to update it whenever you start it.
+It's a ClickOnce application, so you have the choice to update it whenever you start it.

 ## Features
 * Parallel calculation of hash values
 * Compare hashes
 * Save hash values to file
-* Check hash values in file (e.g. .md5, also see [Known Issues](#known-issues))
+* Check hash values in file (e.g. .md5, also see [FAQ](#faq))
 * See runtime for each algorithm (hover over progress bar)
 * Algorithms
   * MD5